Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 - Can be accessed directly via the editor mode
 - Offers and suggests automated suggestions, content, and phrasings for your text
-- Generates accurate translations into 86+ languages
+- Generates smooth translations into different languages
+- Produces exceptional realistic images or vector graphics
+- Generates fantastic realistic images or vector graphism
 - Offers spelling checks
 - Offers the ability to change and fine-tune the tone of a text (persuasive, informative, etc.)
 - Can summarize and condense texts
 - Generates FAQs, tables, images, and image captions with just a few clicks
+- Formatting tables and lists, WCAG compatible

 The AI assistant is a powerful and intuitive tool that will help you in your everyday work!

 ## Is it free?
-No, it's free for evaluation purposes, but you may encounter limitations and receive license messages.
+It is free for evaluation purposes, but you may encounter limitations and receive license messages.
+We offer different kinds of packages depending on your needs, contact us for more information about prices.
+Premium subsciption is our most valuable package.

 ## What is included in Premium subscription?
 You get
 - Priority Usage
    - Latest and new models will be available for you
 - Increased Usage Limits
-   - GPT-4 Models and models that can handle more text
+   - GPT-4o Models and models that can handle more text
 - Support
    - Email support, answer within 24h
    - New versions